跳到主要内容

 info Hint detectSubjectType option let CASL understand how to get subject type out of an object.
 For more information read CASL documentation for details.

 In the example above, we created the Ability instance using the AbilityBuilder class.
-As you probably guessed, can and cannot accept the same arguments but has different meanings, can allows to do an action on the specified subject and cannot forbids.
+As you probably guessed, can and cannot accept the same arguments but have different meanings, can allows to do an action on the specified subject and cannot forbids.
 Both may accept up to 4 arguments.
 To learn more about these functions, visit the official CASL documentation.

 Lastly, make sure to add the CaslAbilityFactory to the providers and exports arrays in the CaslModule module definition: